 As an alternative, some families invite the Switch Witch to come into their homes.
 After the kids are tucked into bed and asleep for the night, the Switch Witch makes a trade — candy for a gift — in the same way the Tooth Fairy leaves cash for a lost tooth.
 Kids can decide how much candy they would like to trade and the gift doesn’t have to be extravagant.
 Some kids write a note to the Switch Witch in advance of trick-or-treating asking for what they would like.

-As for the candy, we donated it to Halloween Candy Buyback, a non-profit that partners with Operation Gratitude to ship unopened donated candy and toothbrushes in care packages to American military servicemen and women overseas.
+As for the candy, we donate it to Halloween Candy Buyback, a non-profit that partners with Operation Gratitude to ship unopened donated candy and toothbrushes in care packages to American military servicemen and women overseas.
 For each pound of candy donated, $1 is given back (up to five pounds) and could potentially reimburse the Switch Witch.
-The unwanted candy can either be dropped off at a participating dentist’s office (search by zip code) or mailed directly to Operation Gratitude by November 15th.
+The unwanted candy can either be dropped off at a participating dentist’s office (search by zip code) or mailed directly to Operation Gratitude.
 It’s a wonderful way to put those extra treats to good use and bring a smile to the troops by sending a little comfort from home.
 It also teaches children about the importance of giving back to those who protect us and serve our country.